-We agree and support the motivation for and the aim of the proposed disclosure objectives.
+We agree with the Board's preliminary view and support the motivation for and the aim of the proposed disclosure objectives.

-As already stated in our answer to Question 2, we are of the opinion that it would be more helpful to further substantiate the basic disclosure objectives.
-We suggest and to require and focus less on specific disclosures. developing overarching, principle-based disclosure objectives in conjunction with (limited) disclosure requirements for core-information.
-In this regard, Wwe think that the proposed disclosures regarding on the subsequent performance of an acquisition could provide additional value to investors and other stakeholders and should therefore be part of that core-information.
+As already stated in our answer to Question 2, we are of the opinion that it would be helpful to further substantiate the basic disclosure objectives.
+We suggest developing overarching, principle-based disclosure objectives in conjunction with (limited) disclosure requirements for core-information.
+Although this gives management a certain amount of leeway over the information to be disclosed, it is nevertheless considered the best possible alternative, as it enables companies to disclose appropriate and relevant company specific information.
+In this regard, we think that the proposed disclosures on the subsequent performance of an acquisition could provide additional value to investors and other stakeholders and should therefore be core information.

-Similarly, adding disclosure objectives to provide users with information on the benefits that a company's management expected from an acquisition when agreeing on the price to acquire a business and on the extent to which an acquisition is meeting management's (CODM's) objectives for the acquisition could help in identifying and preparing useful information.
+Similarly, adding disclosure objectives aimed at providing users with information on the benefits that a company's management expected from an acquisition when agreeing on the price to acquire a business and on the extent to which an acquisition is meeting management's (CODM's) objectives for the acquisition could help in identifying and preparing useful information.